 You can check some accommodation costs here, but you can expect to pay upwards of $50 a night far a mid-budget place.
 Airbnb might give you more for your money, but you’re still going to have to pay a pretty penny.
-If it’s your first time using, you get a free $20 bucks from me, just sign up with Airbnb.
+If it’s your first time using, you can get a discount using my link, just sign up with Airbnb here.

 Travel to Dominica: Spending Money